TaraT1/TaraT1/README.md

 *   🌍  I'm based in Brooklyn, NY
 *   ✉️  You can contact me at [tarathierry@gmail.com](mailto:tarathierry@gmail.com)
-*   🧠  I'm learning DS&A and Bootstrap
+*   🧠  I'm learning DS&A and React
 *   🤝  I'm open to collaborating on projects especially for the greater good

 ### Skills